danbilauca/blog-post/README.md

 This repository contains the sample application for the [MongoDB and Express.js REST API tutorial](https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial).

+Before you begin, you will need to have MongoDB installed and running on your local machine.

 ## How To Run

 1. Clone the repository